espocrm/documentation/docs/user-guide/complex-expressions.md

 *As of v7.4.*

 An equivalent of 'CASE ...
 WHEN ...
 THEN ...
 ELSE ...
 END'.
-Odd arguments define keys, following even arguments define mapped values.
+Arguments on odd-numbered positions define keys, while following arguments define mapped values.
 The last unmatched argument defines 'ELSE'.

 E.g. `MAP:(monthNumber, 1, 'Jan', 2, 'Feb', 3, 'Mar', 'Other')`.